Red River cart: Surviving examples, models and replicas

-The Faculty of Native Studies at the University of Alberta displays a full-size replica of a Red River Cart in front of their home in Pembina Hall.
-This Red River Cart was donated to the Faculty by the Métis Nation of Alberta in November 2015.
+The Faculty of Native Studies at the University of Alberta displays a full-size replica of a Red River cart in front of their home in Pembina Hall.
+It was donated to the faculty by the Métis Nation of Alberta in November 2015.
 The Métis also donated an example to the Juno Beach Centre in France to commemorate their participation in the invasion of Normandy in 1944 and the liberation of Europe.